Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: U(1)-invariant, charge-hyperscaling violating Lifshitz theory

-We consider a holographic theory with Lifshitz scaling and an unbroken U(1) global symmetry.
+We consider a holographic theory with Lifshitz scaling and an unbroken U(1) global symmetry in $d$ space-time dimensions.
 The dual $(d+1)$-dimensional gravity theory will have a massless $U(1)$ gauge field $A_\mu$ and a dilaton $\phi$.
 The bulk action is given by

-where $F = dA$ is the field strength of the gauge field, and $\lambda$ is a dimensionless coupling constant of the bulk theory.
+where $F = dA$ is the field strength of the gauge field and $\lambda$ is a dimensionless coupling constant of the bulk theory.
 The equations of motion are given by

 This model has the Lifshitz geometry as a solution;